 We’ve compiled a helpful document noting the appraisal requirements for any USDA, VA or FHA financed loans.
 Sellers and their agents should review this document and ensure that any necessary repairs are made ahead of time, before the home appraisal process begins.
 Not only will it impress the appraiser as a cared for and well maintained property, it will also make it more visually appealing to possible buyers as well.

 This in turn increases the likelihood that the seller’s desired value is attained, both during the offer process and in the final appraisal report.
 This can also help avoid a last minute renegotiation or a requirement for more cash to close that can occur when the appraised value falls short of the desired amount.

-For more information about government mortgages or the mandatory home appraisal process, give us a call at 518-782-1202 or contact Maple Tree Funding online today.
 We’ll be happy to provide additional information about how to streamline the mandatory government mortgage home appraisal process and can even help you determine which government funded mortgage option is right for you.
 Contact us today!

 Editor’s Note: This content was originally published in 2014, but has been updated as of February 2022.